Ideas for Successful Photography Short Course

 Facilitated by an award-winning photographer, this course consists of 14 steps designed to investigate your photography practice.
 Each step involves taking, looking, thinking, writing and discussing photographs.
 What is there of you in a photo and why should this photo exist?

 We will embrace and utilise other art-forms to stimulate ideas and develop unified concepts.
 You will gain insight as to where your ideas for photographs come from and what you’re trying to achieve and leave with a new portfolio that is at once different and similar to anything you have produced before.

+You’ll be asked to present your own current portfolio or any recent work.
 Key questions will be asked: Was the taking of the photograph planned, accidental or intuitive?
 What is there of you in the frame?
 You will define differences between taking and making photographs through course presentations, exercises and criticism.

 Who should take this course?

 Open creative minds and those wishing to upskill and practice lateral thinking.

 A greater awareness of how your personality is reflected in genres such as portraiture, landscape, abstract, studio and street photography.
 You will also be better prepared to plan and submit work for longer courses, competitions and editorial work.